 The last releases in Vitacoustic's pop and race series appeared in January 1948; in its bankruptcy petition, Vitacoustic claimed that the cost of recording 400 masters in anticipation of "B-day" had gotten the label irretrievably into debt.
 Because Vitacoustic had recorded most of its "race" series at United Broadcasting Studios, and hadn't paid Egmont Sonderling for his services before it ran out of money, he held onto the unissued masters.
 In October 1948, fearing that he would never get any of his money back, he refused to turn them over to the receivers to be auctioned off with the rest of Vitacoustic's assets.
 (Sonderling had reason to worry: Vitacoustic's pop material failed to attract adequate bids when the auction took place in April 1949; so far as we know most of it never found a home.)

 The first four artists mentioned had all indeed recorded for Vitacoustic.
 The Miss Cornshucks sides had been cut by Sunbeam, a small Chicago independent that operated from the fall of 1946 through summer of 1947.
 However, it turns out that Vitacoustic had struck a deal with Marl Young, the proprietor of Sunbeam, to reissue some or all of his material.
-Although the deal was made in September 1947, nothing of Sunbeam origin came out on Vitacoustic; Sonderling must have impounded some of the masters when Vitacoustic folded.
+Although the deal was made in September 1947, nothing of Sunbeam origin came out on Vitacoustic; Sonderling must have impounded some of the masters when Vitacoustic folded, and Young, who had closed up and moved to Los Angeles in November 1947, was not around to complain.
 Ed McAfee was a member of the Four Shades, who definitely did record for Vitacoustic.
 Johnny Bothwell was a jazz alto saxophonist who had been one of the soloists in the Boyd Raeburn "modern" big band and had cut some sides with his own bands for the Signature label; he was featured in an advertisement for Vitacoustic's pop and country artists in Billboard on January 24, 1948.
 Apparently his sides were done at United Broadcasting and were retained by Sonderling along with the sides intended for the "race" series.
 Old Swing-Master never got around to using any Bothwell sides, and we don't know what happened to this material.
 (Howard McGhee recalled doing a session with someone else's big band for Vitacoustic, but couldn't recall the leader's name.
 As an ex-Raeburnite, Bothwell would have been motivated to get a prominent bebop soloist for a recording date.)

 The Old Swing-Master operation was controversial from the start.
 On March 26, 1949, Billboard, in a story by Johnny Sippel, "Chi Dealers Tackle Problems," reported on the formation of a trade organization of African-American record shops, and of its dispute with Al Benson.
 It was bad enough, from their point of view, that Benson ran his own store at 40th and State, and frequently plugged it in on the air.
 Even worse, "Shop owners in the new org contend that Benson has a financial interest in Swingmaster label, a new Chi race label, and that he is overplugging his own disks to the detriment of other disks" (p.
 44).